BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

     5.)
 An on/off switch has been added to the omni-bot.

     6.)
-Do to the robot's fixed wheel design, I had to use some vector math and trigonometry to derive a formula capable of accurately calculating each motor's speed and direction.
-The formula utilizes the direction (in the form of x and y coordinates) from the PS2 controller's joystick.
+Due to the robot's fixed wheel design, I had to use some vector math and trigonometry to derive a formula capable of accurately calculating each motor's speed and direction.
+The formula utilizes the direction indicated (in the form of x and y coordinates) by the PS2 controller's left joystick.

 [![Milestone 2](https://res.cloudinary.com/marcomontalbano/image/upload/v1658528884/video_to_markdown/images/youtube--AEiCQfl9qKQ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=AEiCQfl9qKQ "Milestone 2")